Ninh Thuận province

+Ninh Thuận, previously named Phan Rang, was a former coastal province in the southernmost part of the South Central Coast region, the Central of Vietnam.
+It borders Khánh Hòa to the north, Bình Thuận to the south, Lâm Đồng to the west and the South China Sea to the east.

+On June 12, 2025, Ninh Thuận was merged into Khánh Hòa province.

 History

 The Cham principality of Panduranga had its center in Ninh Thuận province, but also included much of what is now Bình Thuận province.
 Panduranga became the political centre of Champa after the fall of Vijaya in 1471.
 It remained independent until 1832, when emperor Minh Mạng annexed it.

-Ninh Thuận was merged into Bình Thuận province in 1976, together with Bình Tuy province, Ninh Thuận became a separate province again in 1991.
+In 1901, Phan Rang province was established and then renamed Ninh Thuận.
+Ninh Thuận province was merged into Bình Thuận province in 1976, together with Bình Tuy province, Ninh Thuận became a separate province again in 1991.

 Geography

 Ninh Thuận's topography is typical for the South Central Coast in that high mountains are located not only near the western border to the Central Highlands, but also near the coast, the highest of which is Chúa mountain (Núi Chúa) at 1040 m in the north east of the province.
 Several other peaks with heights up to 643 m, including Đá Bạc mountain (Núi Đá Bạc) in the south, are located along the coast.
 The highest mountains are located at the borders to Khánh Hòa province and Lâm Đồng province, with three mountains of over 1600 m and the highest at 1652 m, Sương Mù mountain (Núi Sương Mù).
 Only a small part of the province around Phan Rang has elevations of under 50 m.
 The province's major river is the Dinh River, which flows through the main lowland of the province as well as Phan Rang.
 It has several tributaries in the province and is connected to Don Duong Lake in Lâm Đồng province.

 As of 2007, 55.7 per cent of Ninh Thuận's area was covered by forests, making it the most forested province of the South Central Coast.
 Forests cover most of Ninh Hải District at the coast in the north east, and most of the north and south west of the province.
 Ninh Thuận is Vietnam's most arid province, with some areas in the province receiving less than 800 mm of rain per year.
 There are reserves of molybdenum in the north of the province.